 Before the pandemic hit, the Devil’s Porridge Museum used to have a lively and varied programme of events and talks.
 We’re now really pleased to be offering these online.
 We aim to have a talk once a month on a subject which links to local history or the themes of the Museum.
+All events are free.

 This event will be held via Zoom and a joining link will be sent on the day.